AFFAIR RECOVERY 101

 (Individuals and Couples)

-If you want more personalized attention, then you’ll want to consider a phone or Skype session.
+If you want more personalized attention, then you’ll want to consider a phone or Skype session with me.
+The best part?

 My couples retreats are 3-day weekend intensive for highly motivated and highly discerning couples.
 It’s 100% customized for you.
 The goal is to leave with a clear and working plan that will ensure your relationship is stronger and better than it was before this all happened.